knightsUCF/CarRacing/Log.md

 6. Set the rotation on the left lane cars to y -180 on the child car object

+7. Set y to 1 on child car object

 # Beginning of Refactoring the Controls Code